 5 – Use Charting Tools to Visualize Data

-With your data hand, you should chart this data with trending charts.
-Usually this happens by charting this data to a linear line graph:
+With your data at hand, you should chart this data with trending charts.
+Usually, this happens by charting this data to a linear line graph:

-- X axis is time, with markers being you’re your time period’s data points; and
+- X axis is time, with markers being you’re your period’s data points; and

-- Y axis is the number occurrences for the data pattern you are identifying.
+- Y axis is the number of occurrences for the data pattern you are identifying.

-In automated SMS, these charts are created for you.
+Using automated SMS database software, these charts are created for you.
 In manual systems, you will have to plot these charts manually.

 6 – Identify Trends

 Identifying trends is relatively simple.
 Either you see a pattern in the data, or you don’t.